IKEA closer to India entry after easing of rules

 India opened the door to foreign retailers in January, but drew criticism for demanding that companies source 30 percent of their products from small- and medium-sized domestic firms.
 In September, the government dropped the requirement specifying the size of supplier.

-IKEA in May unveiled plans to open 25 stores and invest 600 million euros there, but negotiations around the sourcing requirements raised the prospect the investment would be delayed.
+IKEA in May unveiled plans to open 25 stores and invest 600 million euros ($784 million) there, but negotiations around the sourcing requirements raised the prospect the investment would be delayed.

 There are 338 IKEA stores around the world, 298 of which are run by IKEA Group and the other by external franchisees.
 IKEA Group is about to speed up expansion, mainly in existing but also in new markets.